 Vehicle catches fire on I-12 East before Airline Highway; right lane temporarily blocked

-BATON ROUGE - The right lane on I-12 East before Airline Highway is blocked due to a vehicle fire Saturday evening.
+BATON ROUGE - The right lane on I-12 East before Airline Highway was blocked due to a vehicle fire Saturday evening.

 The vehicle can be seen in the righthand shoulder smoldering as officials worked to put out the fire.